HotCheetoFingers88/Intelligent-Python-Tutor/README.md

 ### Case 2 – Feedback Personalization

-**Purpose:** Demonstrate escalating support—hint, worked example, then praise—driven by a real ML classifier.
+**Purpose:** Demonstrate escalating support - hint, worked example, then praise - driven by a real ML classifier.

 - **Walkthrough**
     1. Stay on the current skill.
 Submit an incorrect answer.